Size25 inches (63.5 cm)

 - Young of this species are important prey for other fishes, marine mammals and birds.

-- Black rockfish is an excellent food fish and a popular sport fish in Alaska, where it is known as “black bass.”
+- Black rockfish are excellent food fish and a popular sport fish in Alaska, where it is known as “black bass.”